Saimese/Saimese-Cybersecurity-Network/TryHackMe Walkthroughs/IDS Fundamentals.md

 **Signature-Based IDS:** Different cyber attacks have unique patterns that are stored in a database so the IDS can detect attacks that have been executed previously somewhere else.
 Signature-Based IDS cannot detect zero-day attacks which are attacks that have never been used before.
 Snort is an example of a Signature-Based IDS

 **Anomaly-Based IDS:** This type of IDS learns the normal behavior of the network/system and preforms detections to find deviations or anomalies in the normal behavior.
+It can detect zero-day attacks since it goes based off of abnormalities in the system instead of previous signatures.
+However, it generats a lot of false positives since malicious programs can match legitimate programs.

+**Hybrid IDS:** A Hybrid IDS combines a Signature-Based IDS and an Anomaly-Based IDS.
+It changes its detection mode based on if it was a signature matching the IDS database or if its a new threat.
+It leverages the strengths of both detection modes.

+### Snort

+**Packet Sniffer Mode:**

+This mode reads and displays network packets without preforming an analysis on them.
+This allows you to display network traffic on the console or output it to a file.
+Its useful if you need to detect a specific problem that doesnt need diagnoses.

+**Packet Logging Mode:**

+This mode performs detection on the network traffic in real-time and displays detections as alerts for you to take action.
+It also can log all network traffic and detections in a PCAP (Standard Packet Capture Format) file so it can be referred to for analysis later on.

+**Network Intrusion Detection System Mode:**

+The NIDS mode is the primary mode of Snort that monitors network traffic in real-time while applying its rule files to detect attacks that match the patterns stored as signatures in its database.

+## Snort Rule Formats

+{Need Rule Format Image}

+**Action:** When the rule triggers, what action will the rule take?

+**Protocol:**